fogg-lab/gene-platform/README.md

   `cd gene-platform`
   `chmod +x install_packages.sh`
   `# One of the following commands (depends on whether you are using Docker or Singularity):`
-  `docker build -t gene-platform-image .`
+  `sudo docker build -t gene-platform-image .`
   `sudo singularity build gene-platform-image.sif singularity.def`

 3. Run the container